Hoa people: South Vietnamese rule (1945–1975)

-Prior to 1975, the influx of Chinese investment capital, entrepreneurship, and skilled manpower in South Vietnam played an important role in the development of Vietnam's domestic markets and international trade.
+Before 1975, the influx of Chinese investment capital, entrepreneurship, and skilled manpower in South Vietnam played a significant role in shaping the development of Vietnam's domestic markets and international trade.
 In South Vietnam, Hoa controlled more than 90 percent of the non-European capital, 80 percent of the food, textile, chemical, metallurgy, engineering, and electrical industries, 100 percent of the wholesale trade, more than 50 percent of the retail trade, and 90 percent of the import-export trade.
-The sheer economic dominance presided by the Hoa prompted accusations from the Kinh majority who felt that they could not compete against Chinese-owned businesses.
-With the Hoa's economic clout, it was noted by 1983 that more than 60 percent of southern Vietnam's bourgeoisie were of Han Chinese ancestry.
-The Chinese controlled the entire rice paddy market and obtained up to 80 percent of the bank loans in the south.
-Furthermore, Hoa entrepreneurs and investors also owned 42 of the 60 corporations having a large annual turnover of more than 1 million dong and their investments accounted for two-thirds of the total investment in South Vietnam.
+Of the Chinese-owned factories and manufacturing establishments that operated in Southern Vietnam before 1975, the Hoa controlled 62.5 percent of the food manufacturing, 100 percent of the tobacco manufacturing, 84.6 percent of the textile manufacturing, 100 percent of the pulp and paper mills, 100 percent of the chemical production, 100 percent of the pottery-making, 100 percent of the steel and iron fabrication, 100 percent of the engineering, 80 percent of the food processing, and 100 percent of the print manufacturing.
+The sheer overwhelming economic dominance presided by the Hoa prompted resentful accusations from the Kinh majority who felt that they could not successfully compete against Chinese-owned businesses in a free market capitalist system.
+With the Hoas' glaringly omnipresent economic clout, it was noted by 1983 that more than 60 percent of Southern Vietnam's bourgeoisie were of Han Chinese ancestry.
+Hoa merchants controlled the entirety of South Vietnam's rice paddy market and obtained up to 80 percent of the South's bank loans.
+Furthermore, Hoa entrepreneurs and investors also owned 42 of the 60 of South Vietnam's corporations with an annual turnover of more than 1 million dong and their investments accounted for two-thirds of the aggregate investment in the South.